solarslurpi/MarkRoberCourse/sunflower/sunflower.md

 - What months should Sunshine be outside? (see below)

 - Can I go directly from solar panel to powering the microcontroller or do I have to use a battery?
 (TBD)
-# Materials
-Due to time constraints, I am focusing on using components I have or make me happy:
-- Microcontroller: Adafruit's ItsyBitsy.
-I love working with Adafruit's stuff.
-They are great people with a great community.
-They and the community are kind and inclusive.
-- Scripting Language: CircuitPython.
-It is a far easier environment than Arduino.
-- A [small solar panel](https://amzn.to/2OGzq2h) gathering dust in one of our closets.
-- A [Samsung INR18650-25R battery](https://www.imrbatteries.com/content/samsung_25r_2.pdf) also gathering dust.

 ## Months Sunshine Should be Outside
 The best months have higher levels of solar radiation.
 These are correlated to times when we are outside.